olawuyio/snake290/README.md

 ```
 ## How To Play
 1. Using "W", "A", "S", "D" to move the direction the snake is moving to.
 "W" to move up,
 "A" to move to the left, "S" to move down, and "D" to move to the right.
+You may also use the arrow keys to move.
 2. Control the snake to avoid touching the wall or the snake's body with it's head.
 3. Control the snake to consume the food to gain score.